isomerpages/moe-mayflowersec/pages/Direct School Admission.md

 <ol data-tight="true" class="tight">
 <li>
 <p>have represented in Singapore Primary School Sports Council National School
-games, Zonal or National competitions.</p>
+Games, Zonal or National competitions.</p>
 </li>
 <li>
 <p>be a member of the Junior Sports Academy (JSA) or school team.</p>